tduyng/tduyng.github.io/content/blog/2025-11-24-justfile-my-favorite-task-runner/index.md

 1. **Show all commands easily**

-Just do `just --list` and it shows all available commands with descriptions.
-No more grep through Makefile to find what commands you have.
+I just run `just --list` and it shows all available commands with descriptions.
+No more grepping through Makefile to find what commands I have.

 Here's example in my [gozzi](https://github.com/tduyng/gozzi) project: